Work-Related Musculoskeletal Disorders.

 Claire, a production line worker uses wire cutters during her work shift.
 At first, there wasn’t any discomfort.
 But continuous repetition for over an hour gave her a sharp twinge.
 By 6 months, she had developed De Quervain Tenosynovitis.

 2. Work-Related Musculoskeletal Disorder is Cumulative

-It occurs from continous exposure to the risk factors.
-Which then builds up and escalate to pain and injury.
+It occurs from continuous exposure to the risk factors.
+Which then builds up and escalates to pain and injury.

 3. Work-Related Musculoskeletal Disorder is Episodic

-Musculoskeletal disorder can also return time and time again, even after treatment.
+Musculoskeletal disorders can also return time and time again, even after treatment.
 A classic example is back pain which can happen many times in a lifetime.

-Note: Not all work-related musculoskeletal disorder are episodic.
+Note: Not all work-related musculoskeletal disorders are episodic.

 4. Work-Related Musculoskeletal Disorder Is Transient